kiote/python-small-tasks/scikit-learn-how-to-contribute.md

 ## How to setup the environment

 Read the [contributing manual](http://scikit-learn.org/dev/developers/contributing.html).
-Have to be enough, but if you are such a lazy thing as me:
+It have to be enough, but if you are such a lazy thing as I am:

 1. Clone scikit-learn repo onto your local machine with `git clone https://github.com/scikit-learn/scikit-learn.git`.
 2. Use virtualenv: `virtualenv venv`